Berlin wasn't waiting for me. It never had been.

 I walked the Berlin streets like I was waiting for a reunion that never came.

-The Spätis still sold beer and cigarettes, bikes still cut through sidewalks with their sharp bells, and the air still carried a mix of damp stone and fried food.
+The Spätis still sold beer and cigarettes, bikes still cut through sidewalks with their sharp bells, and the air still carried a mix of damp stone, food, and sewage.
 Berlin was unchanged, but I wasn't.

 The friends I'd known were gone.
 The university was just another building.
 The boy I'd been didn't live here anymore.